watson-developer-cloud/node-sdk/README.md

   serviceName: 'visual-recognition',
 })
 ```
-It is worth noting that implementing this will prioritize reading the credentials file over using the `VCAP_SERVICES` variable when pushing to IBM Cloud.
-This will become an issue if you do not push a credentials file to the cloud as VCAP does not know how to interpret these `serviceName` parameters.
-Credential priority follows this order:
-1. Programmatic (i.e. IamAuthenticator)
-2. Credentials File
-3. VCAP
+It is worth noting that if you are planning to rely on VCAP_SERVICES for authentication then the `serviceName` parameter **MUST** be removed otherwise VCAP_SERVICES will not be able to authenticate you.
+See [Cloud Authentication Prioritization](#cloud-authentication-prioritization) for more details.

 If you would like to configure the location/name of your credential file, you can set an environment variable called `IBM_CREDENTIALS_FILE`. **This will take precedence over the locations specified above.** Here's how you can do that: